10 Best Payroll Software for Small Businesses In 2026

 5. Gusto

 Payroll & HR Features: Gusto offers full-service payroll with automatic tax calculations and filings, direct deposit, year-end forms, and support for hourly and salaried workers.
 On the HR side, it includes employee profiles, onboarding, offer letters, time-off tracking, and access to health benefits in many regions.
+Gusto is widely known for being an affordable payroll and benefits management software for startups and small businesses.
 Compared to broader platforms, Gusto focuses more on payroll and core HR rather than advanced analytics or complex workflows.

 Ease of Use: Gusto is known for its friendly interface and guided setup.
 Running payroll usually takes just a few clicks, and most tasks feel straightforward even for first-time users.
 The platform is less complex than enterprise tools, which makes it approachable for small business owners without HR experience.